MTV Love School

-MTV Love School is an Indian youth based reality show which premiered on 5 December 2015 on MTV India.
+MTV Love School is an Indian reality television series that premiered on 5 December 2015 on MTV India.

-The first season was hosted by Upen Patel and Karishma Tanna but the next seasons were hosted by Karan Kundra and Anusha Dandekar.
-The series focuses on relationships of real life-couples.
+The first season was hosted by Upen Patel and Karishma Tanna, and the subsequent seasons were hosted by Karan Kundra and Anusha Dandekar.
+The series focuses on the relationships of real-life couples.

+Love School Season 4 was the first Indian reality TV show to have a Gay couple featured.